 - Complete your degree program within the prescribed time period in Section 5 of the I-20.
 If you are unable to do so, an application for an Extension of Stay must be filed before the I-20 expires.
 Consult our office for instructions.

-- If you plan to change your major, degree (including going from lower to upper division), or schools, you must notify the FIT Office of International Student Advisors before completing or withdrawing from your current program.
+- If you plan to change your major, degree (including going from lower to upper division), or schools, you must notify FIT International Student Services before completing or withdrawing from your current program.
 A new I-20 must be issued prior to beginning attendance in the new program of study.
 The mandated transfer procedure must be completed, in person, with the International Student Advisor within 15 days of beginning attendance in your new program.
 Keep in mind that any substantive change to the information on your I-20 (i.e., citizenship, name) must be reported immediately to our office.

 - Inform DHS of your US street address using form AR-11.
 Also, keep your current US address, as well as your permanent address in your home country, on file with the FIT Registrar's Office at all times.
 Any address change must be reported within 10 days of the change.
 Students with dependents in F-2 status must also inform the DHS of their dependents' addresses.